 Should you decide to complete a pediatric residency, you will receive a certificate of specialization.
 Depending on where you choose to work, the state may also require additional training in sedation.
 Some doctors decide to pursue additional degrees as well.
 While not strictly necessary, the training gained from advanced degrees may allow you to offer even higher levels of service for patients who need it and earn more attractive compensation.

 Regardless of your level of specialization, embracing the opportunity to work with kids will always enhance your career path.
 Dentists who work well with children will find themselves with plenty of opportunities.
 Whether you choose the path to practice ownership or a long-term associateship, embracing pediatrics can open doors and enhance long-term relationships with your patients and their families!

 Becoming a Pediatric Dentist Means Lifelong Learning

 Fortunately, techniques and materials available for treating kids continue to improve.
-Where stainless steel crowns and amalgam fillings used to be the standard, full zirconia and composite restorations are helping enhance kids’ health and maintain esthetics, too.
+Where stainless steel crowns and amalgam fillings used to be the standard, full zirconia and composite restorations are helping enhance kids’ health and maintain esthetics.
 There is always something new to learn when it comes to pediatrics.
-Dr. Cua has enjoyed her progress: “There’s so much opportunity to learn and grow.
-Since I’ve graduated, I’ve seen myself improve in terms of speed and working with others.
-I’ve also improved my patient communication as that is key in building relationships with those in the chair as well as the parents who are bringing in their children.”

 Your long and successful career in dentistry will likely involve working with children at some point.
 Just remember to keep things as fun as possible and be ready to embrace your silly side.
-It’s not just good for your patients; keeping things light can help relieve some tension in your day, too!
-Schedule a call with a Recruiting Manager to learn more about beginning your career as a pediatric dentist with CDP!
+It’s not just good for your patients; keeping things light can also help relieve some tension in your day!
+Schedule a call with a Hiring Manager to learn more about beginning your career as a pediatric dentist with CDP!